Riim/cellx/README.md

 Like `cellx.ObservableMap`, list generates an event `change` upon any change of its records.

-During initialization the list may take option `itemComparator`, which will implement the assortment of its values:
+During initialization the list may take option `itemComparator`, which will implement the assortment of its items:

 ```js
 let list = new cellx.ObservableList([